pingcap/blog/2017-07-28-raftintikv.md

 `apply_conf_change`: When a log of `ConfChange` is applied successfully, we need to actively call this driven Raft.

-`advance`: Tell Raft that `ready` has been processed and it’s time to start successive iterations.
+`advance`: Tell Raft that `ready` has been processed and it's time to start successive iterations.

 As for `RawNode`, we should emphasize the `ready` concept and below is its definition: